 The LCD Screen

-Apparently what’s happened in the camera industry marketing teams have decided that the consumer wants a flip and touch screen LCD at expense of great camera design and ergonomics.
+What’s happened in the camera industry is that marketing teams have decided that the consumer wants a flip and touch screen LCD at the expense of great camera design and ergonomics.

-What’s happened with the X70 is they’ve packed this very thick tilting touch screen into a camera that is a little bit too small.
+What’s happened with the X70 is they’ve packed this very thick tilting touchscreen into a little bit too small a camera.
 This in turn makes it very difficult to use the adjacent buttons on the back since you now have this rising edge right next to your buttons.
-You have to flip the screen out to use the buttons if you have anything larger than hobbit hands.
+If you have anything larger than hobbit hands, you have to flip the screen out to use the buttons.

-I also can’t really find a lot of use for a flip screen on a fixed lens point and shoot camera.
-I definitely don’t mind using it, but since I can get by shooting on the world’s most practical point-and-shoot camera (the iPhone), I definitely should be able to get by without a flip screen on this camera.
-It has a fixed lens after all and a pretty wide one at that.
+I also can’t find a lot of use for a flip screen on a fixed-lens point-and-shoot camera.
+I don’t mind using it, but since I can get by shooting on the world’s most practical point-and-shoot camera (the iPhone), I definitely should be able to get by without a flip screen on this camera.
+After all, it has a fixed lens and a pretty wide one.

 Provia – ISO 400 – f5.6 – 1/180